 Sap collection typically begins in March and will last for 3 to 5 weeks depending on nature.
 Freezing nights and warm days are needed in order to induce sap flows.
 Trees are tapped once they reach 10 inches in diameter.
 Of the sap that is collected, roughly 98% of it will be boiled off to make the enjoyable treat maple syrup.
 It takes about 40 to 45 gallons of sap to make one gallon of syrup.

 This natural process is here to be enjoyed.
-Early spring is the time to get to the Lodge and see this demonstration of history and sustainability.
-You might just walk away with a few jars of fresh maple syrup you helped make!
+Early spring is the time to get to the Lodge and, with prior arrangment, see this demonstration of history and sustainability.
+You might just walk away with a few jars of fresh, local maple syrup!

 Sports & Recreation